-- 1. Connect the kit supplied serial cable from a free serial port on your host PC to the DB9 connector X18 on the carrier board.
-This is the UART3 communication channel with the AM57x at RS-232 levels. - 2.
-Connect the kit supplied Ethernet cable from the Ethernet connector X7 on the carrier board to your network hub, router, or switch.
-If you do not have an Ethernet connection you can postpone this step, Linux will boot without the need for Ethernet connectivity but having the connection will significantly reduce your boot time.

-- 3. Start your favorite terminal software (such as Minicom or TeraTerm) on your host PC and configure it for 115200 baud, 8 data bits, no parity, and 1 stop bit (8n1) with no handshake. - 4.
-Plug the kit supplied 12 V power adapter into the power connector X4 on the carrier board.
-You will instantly see power LEDs VCC_5V0 and VCC_3V3 on the carrier board light up solid green. - 5.
+- 3. Connect the kit supplied Ethernet cable from the Ethernet connector X7 on the carrier board to your network hub, router, or switch.
+If you do not have an Ethernet connection you can postpone this step, Linux will boot without the need for Ethernet connectivity but having the connection will significantly reduce your boot time. - 4.
+Start your favorite terminal software (such as Minicom or TeraTerm) on your host PC and configure it for 115200 baud, 8 data bits, no parity, and 1 stop bit (8n1) with no handshake. - Plug the kit supplied 12 V power adapter into the power connector X4 on the carrier board.
+You will instantly see power LEDs VCC_5V0 and VCC_3V3 on the carrier board light up solid green. - 6.
 Press the power button S2 on the carrier board.
 You will now see power LEDs VDD_3V3, VDD_5V0, and VDD_12V0 on the carrier board light up a solid green.
 You will also start to see console output on your terminal window.
 If everything was done correctly the board should boot completely into Linux, arriving at a am57xx-phycore-rdk prompt.
 The default login account is root with an empty password.
 Note that the first time the board is booted it will takes a little while for the SSH server to generate new keys.
 Subsequent boots should be faster.